Migration from onPremise to Office 365 – Step by Step – Part 2- Exchange onPrem to Exchange Online (Exchange Hybrid Classic Full)

 This is the FQDN from the certificate you used for the Send Connector Outbound to Office 365 and Receive Connector of your Edge Server previously above.

-This will configure the outbound connector in the Microsoft Exchange Online Protection service for your Office 365 tenant organization to authenticate and encrypt secure mail sent from your Exchange Online organization to your Microsoft Exchange on-premises organization.
+This will configure the outbound mail connector to route mail from the the Exchange Online Protection (EOP) service to your Microsoft Exchange on-premises organization.

 So I use the FQDN mail.braintesting.de.